guardian/modern-js-workshop/lessons/babel.md

 ## Getting Babel into a project
 This is the process to follow to get Babel into our project:
-- Install babel and it's CLI tool into the project
+- Install babel and its CLI tool into the project
 - Configure babel: tell it what syntax we want to transform
 - Run babel on our code
 - Add in a polyfill for any missing APIs (babel doesn't handle these)